MiguelHigueraDev/raccoonBot-website/src/content/docs/introduction/welcome.md

 raccoonBot is an open-source, multi-purpose Discord bot that's in constant development.
 It can notify your server members of birthdays, create polls, play trivia with you, and other stuff!

-This is a hobby project I'm currently making for fun, to learn more TypeScript and back-end development in general.
+This is a hobby project I'm currently making for fun, to learn more about TypeScript and back-end development in general.

 If you have a suggestion or you want to report a bug, you can do so by visiting the [GitHub repo!](https://github.com/MiguelHigueraDev/raccoonBot-ts)